-It is impossible to base comparative statements on the levels of corruption in different countries on hard empirical data, e.g. by comparing the number of prosecutions or court cases.
-Such cross-country data does not reflect actual levels of corruption, rather it highlights the quality of prosecutors, courts and/or the media in exposing corruption.
+It is difficult to base comparative statements on the levels of corruption in different countries on hard empirical data, e.g. by comparing the number of prosecutions or court cases.
+Such cross-country data does not reflect actual levels of corruption; rather it highlights the quality of prosecutors, courts and/or the media in exposing corruption.
 The only method of compiling comparative data is therefore to build on the experience and perceptions of those who are most directly confronted with the realities of corruption.
-The CPI is based on 16 polls and surveys.
-Some of these are surveys of residents, including locals and expatriates.
-Of these, some poll the public at large while others target business elites.
-Another group of polls is based on the analysis of country experts, largely non-resident.

 What are the criteria in determining which surveys are used?

-TI seeks excellent data for the CPI and to qualify, the data has to be well documented, and it has to be sufficient to permit a judgment on its reliability.
+TI seeks excellent data for the CPI and, to qualify, the data has to be well documented, and it has to be sufficient to permit a judgment on its reliability.
 TI strives to ensure that the sources used are of the highest quality, that the survey work is performed with complete integrity and that the methodologies used to analyse findings are first class.
 TI is confident that these criteria apply to the CPI.
-A more detailed description of the underlying methodology has been written for the 2000 index to be obtained at www.transparency.org or http://www.gwdg.de/~uwvw/2000.html).
-The methodology used is reviewed by a TI Steering Committee consisting of leading international experts in the fields of corruption, econometrics and statistics.
-Members of the Steering Committee make suggestions for improving the CPI, but the management of TI takes the final decisions on the methodology used for establishing the CPI.
+A more detailed description of the underlying methodology has been written for the 2001 index and is available at our Website or at http://www.transparency.org.
+The methodology used is reviewed by a Steering Committee consisting of leading international experts in the fields of corruption, econometrics and statistics.
+Members of the Steering Committee make suggestions for improving the CPI, but the management of TI takes the final decisions on the methodology used.
 Consequently, neither the CPI methodology nor its presentation modality ought to be interpreted as necessarily constituting endorsement by the Steering Committee or its individual members.

-Which countries are included in the 2000 CPI?
+Which countries are included in the CPI 2001?

-TI requires at least three sources from independent institutions to be available for a country before TI considers the database sufficiently robust for that country to be ranked in the CPI.
-Countries for which there might only be one or two data sources available is are not included in the CPI.
+TI requires at least three sources to be available for a country before considering the database sufficiently robust for that country to be ranked in the CPI.
+Countries for which there might be only one or two data sources available are not included in the CPI.
 Bangladesh, Dominican Republic, Guatemala, Honduras, Nicaragua, Pakistan, Panama, Trinidad & Tobago and Uruguay have been included because three sources are now available, but were not in 2000.

 Are old surveys used in the CPI?

-The CPI is based on 1998-2000 data.
-Fundamental changes in the levels of corruption in a country only evolve slowly, while public perceptions may change more swiftly and be influenced to some extent by short-term events, TI determined to base the CPI on a three year rolling average.
-Thus, this year's CPI is based exclusively on survey data collected between 1998 and 2000.
+The CPI is based on 1999-2001 data.
+Since fundamental changes in the levels of corruption in a country evolve only slowly, while public perceptions may change more swiftly and be influenced to some extent by short-term events, TI determined to base the CPI on a three-year rolling average.
+Hence, this year's CPI is based on survey data collected exclusively between 1999 and 2001.

 Which sources have contributed to the assessment of each individual country?

-Please see the final pages of this press release information package for the list of sources and surveys from which the CPI is derived follows at the end of the press release.
-A list of the sources that contributed to the assessment of each country can be obtained via the Internet as an Excel sheet (http://www.transparency.org or at our Website).
+A list of sources and surveys from which the CPI is derived follows at the end of the press release.
+A list of the sources that contributed to the assessment of each country is available on the Internet as an Excel sheet (http://www.transparency.org or at our Website).
 This list also provides further information on standard errors and confidence intervals for each country.

 Can data from one year be compared with that from a previous year?

-As repeatedly said, making comparisons from one year to another is problematic.
-However, to the extent that changes can be traced back to the change in individual sources, trends can be cautiously identified.
-Remarkable examples for a downward trend are Zimbabwe, Ukraine and the Philippines.
-The considerable decline in their scores does not result from technical reasons - actual changes in perceptions are therefore likely.
-Noteworthy is also the deteriorating performance of Germany and Ireland.
+Making comparisons from one year to another is problematic.
+However, to the extent that changes can be traced back to a change in the results from individual sources, trends can be cautiously identified.
+Noteworthy examples of a downward trend are Malawi, Bolivia, Greece and Norway.
+The considerable decline in their scores does not result from technical factors - actual changes in perceptions are therefore likely.

-Which countries improved most as compared to last year?
+Which countries improved most compared with last year?

 With the same caveats applied, on the basis of data from sources that have been consistently used for the index, improvements can be observed for Israel, Italy, Colombia and, as already mentioned last year with regard to improvements, Belgium and Japan.